alexamies/buddhist-dictionary/web/corpus/nirvana-sutra-scroll2b.md

 ## Mahāparinirvāṇasūtra, Scroll 2 Fragment 佛般泥洹經卷2部分

 Description: The Chinese text for a fragment of the Mahāparinirvāṇa Sūtra, Scroll 2 from the Taisho Tripitaka.
 Vol. 1, no. 6, p.
 190, c4-8.

+Period: Eastern Jin 317 - 420

 HTML with English gloss: [HTML file] (corpus_entry.php?uri=gloss/nirvana-sutra-scroll2b-gloss.html "HTML file")